 Students are expected to be prepared to discuss the topic being presented during class time.
-Written homework, when assigned, will be discussed and corrected at the beginning of the next scheduled class.
+Written homework, when assigned, will be discussed and corrected by the beginning of the next scheduled class.
 Late or incomplete assignments will be subject to penalties, excessively late assignments will not be accepted.
+These policies will be clearly defined in each course syllabus.